(This page published December 1, 2007)

-This article is a slightly revised version of one that first appeared in the February/March 2005 issue of Stylus magazine.
+This article is a slightly revised and updated version of one that first appeared in the February/March 2005 issue of Stylus Magazine.
 Some of the material here overlaps the content of Care and Feeding: How to Pamper Your Pens and Inks: The Good, the Bad, and the Ugly.

 Sooner or later, every fountain pen user uncaps a favorite writer, takes a look at the nib … and grimaces.